 Life changes are tough when you are an adult, when you are a kid with no control they are tougher.
-Moving is exciting but scary, especially if you are going far so here are some books that help kids facing a move themselves or who have had friends move away.
+Moving is exciting but scary, especially if you are going far.
+Here are some books that help kids facing a move themselves or who have had friends move away.

-The Berenstain Bears’ Moving Dayby Stan and Jan Berenstain has been on my bookshelf as long as I have been able to read.
-I love this book and maybe it’s nostalgia or maybe it’s because I remember connecting with Brother Bear as he stepped into the unknown.
-This is a great book, and is especially powerful for children who are familiar with the characters.
+The Berenstain Bears’ Moving Day by Stan and Jan Berenstain has been on my bookshelf as long as I have been able to read.
+I love this book and maybe it’s nostalgia.
+Maybe it’s because I remember connecting with Brother Bear as he stepped into the unknown.
+This is a great book and is especially powerful for children who are familiar with the characters.
 If a character they know has to move too, the unknown isn’t so scary.
-Don’t overlook this bok just because it’s part of a character franchise.
+Don’t overlook this book just because it’s part of a character franchise.

 Alexander, Who’s Not (Do You Hear Me?
 I Mean It!)
 Going to Move by Judith Viorst brings our favorite angry kid Alexander back but this time he’s not threatening to move to Australia, he’s threatening never to move anywhere!
-I love this author and Alexander is one of my favorite book characters ever, I have often felt like him and I know I am not the only fan who is now reading him to the next generation.
-In this book Alexander is adamant that he will not move, unlike the rest of his family he has no desire or intention to move.
-I liked this book, although it’s longer than maybe it should be it touches on kids’ need to control things especially when they have none.
+I love this author and Alexander is one of my favorite book characters ever.
+Often, I have felt like him.
+I know I am not the only fan who is now reading him to the next generation.
+In this book, Alexander is adamant that he will not move.
+Unlike the rest of his family, he has no desire or intention to move.
+I liked this book, although it’s longer than maybe it should be.
+It touches on kids’ need to control things, especially when they have none.
 Glad my son seems to like Alexander as much as I do.